 Encourage them to check Google Classroom and ensure they have completed all the homework tasks set.

 Please sign their planners at the end of the week.

 Ensure they are wearing the correct uniform and PE kit.

 Encourage them to speak with us before the deadline day if they do not understand their homework and need help.
 Tell us if there is anything worrying or upsetting your child.

-In RE:
+In RE the children will learn: